Omnifarious + Pneumatic Multiplexer

 edit (feb 2017).

 The system could be a lot more efficient, if instead of a n-by-n grid we were to use a single column and multiple rows as shown here.
+Only controlling the rows and not the columns.
 This method was inspired by a paper on microfluidics and multiplexing by Dong Woo Lee, Il Doh, Yoonji Kima and Young-Ho Cho.

 In short, every two valves (rows) aded, the output (columns) doubles.
 Maybe next itteration.